weijianan1/LogicHOI/README.md

 ```

 ## License
-GEN-VLKT is released under the MIT license.
+Logic-HOI is released under the MIT license.
 See [LICENSE](./LICENSE) for additional details.

 ## Acknowledge
 Some of the codes are built upon [DETR](https://github.com/facebookresearch/detr) and [GEN-VLKT](https://github.com/YueLiao/gen-vlkt).
 Thanks them for their great works!